How to Put Clients at Ease in Front of a Camera

 How can you, as a photographer, help these people unwind and trust you?

 When someone tells you they feel awkward in photos and nervous about the session remember to be patient with them.
-They might have felt embarrassed saying anything in the first place, so don’t down play their concerns.
-Relay to them that it’s normal to have some worries, and that you’ll do everything you can to help out and direct them.
+They might have felt embarrassed to say anything in the first place, so don’t minimize their concerns.
+Let them know that it’s normal to have some worries, and that you will do everything you can to help out and direct them throughout their photo session.

 Let them know your shoot plan.
-“First, we’ll shoot some family photos of all of you, then we’ll move on to….”
-Knowing what the soft plan is can be very helpful to anxious people.
-If you find that while you're shooting they are a bit stiff, then take a break for a few minutes.
-Put the camera down, ask how they’re feeling, and speak casually with them.
+For example, you can tell them “First, we will shoot some family photos of all of you, then we will move on to….”
+Knowing what the plan is can be very helpful to anxious people and calm nerves.

-When you start photographing again, model the poses or ask permission to help put them in those poses.
-If you want to get some more natural interaction and less posed shots, shoot “test shots” in between posing.
+Once you start photographing again, model the poses yourself or ask permission to help put them in those poses.
+If you want to get more natural interaction and less posed shots, shoot “test shots” in between posing.
 As soon as a client thinks they are no longer on the spot, they tend to relax.
-The perfect time to grab these images is when you're adjusting your settings, especially as the light changes through the session.
+The perfect time to grab these images is when you are adjusting your settings, especially as the light changes throughout the session.

-Next, be prepared to spend extra time at the session.
+Be prepared to spend extra time at the session.
 I am always early to my locations so I can settle my own jitters.
-I’m a pretty outgoing person and find I need to reign it in with quieter personalities.
-That’s not to say I don’t keep my energy up because you shoot what you show, but we have to be mindful and not stumble into over bearing territory.
+I am a pretty outgoing person and find I need to reign myself in with quieter personalities.
+That’s not to say I don’t keep my energy up because you shoot what you show, but we have to be mindful and not stumble into being overbearing.